Filibuster: Senate

 The filibuster is a powerful legislative device in the United States Senate.
 Senate rules permit a senator or senators to speak for as long as they wish and on any topic they choose, unless "three-fifths of the Senators duly chosen and sworn" (usually 60 out of 100 senators) bring debate to a close by invoking cloture under Senate Rule XXII.
 Even if a filibuster attempt is unsuccessful, the process takes floor time.
 Defenders call the filibuster "The Soul of the Senate".

+There have only been three filibuster-proof majorities since 1975, when cloture was reduced to 60 votes.

 The procedure is not enumerated in the U.S. Constitution; it only became theoretically possible with a change of Senate rules in 1806, and was not used until 1837.
 Rarely used for much of the Senate's first two centuries, it was strengthened in the 1970s, and especially since the 2010s the majority has preferred to avoid filibusters by moving to other business when a filibuster is threatened and attempts to achieve cloture have failed.
 As a result, in recent decades this has come to mean that all major legislation (apart from budget reconciliation, which requires a simple 51-vote majority) now requires a 60-vote majority to pass.